 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers

-My apologies to Oliver Lee Ellenwood, from whom I heard, many years ago, the expression, “The Crown of Anointing.”
+My apologies to Oliver Lee Ellenwood, from whom I heard the expression “The Crown of Anointing” many years ago.

 The Spirit of the Sovereign Lord is on me, because the Lord has anointed me to proclaim good news to the poor.
 He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoners.
 (Isaiah 61:1)

 It is my understanding that Jesus of Nazareth is named “Christ” (anointed with the Spirit) because He has the Spirit of God without measure.
-His disciples are called “Christians,” perhaps meaning “little Christ.”
+His disciples are called “Christians,” perhaps meaning “little Christs.”

 For he whom God hath sent speaketh the words of God: for God giveth not the Spirit by measure unto him.
 (John 3:34—KJV)